czcorpus/kontext/doc/py2to3.md

 Then install other KonText dependencies using pip3: `pip3 install -r requirements.txt`.
 In case you prefer system package manager, make sure you are using python3 versions of the packages.

-Once you're done just start your `Gunicorn` and `Celery` services again and everything should be running.
+Once you're done, just start your `Gunicorn` and `Celery` services again and everything should be running.

 ## Possible issues